joehahn/cryptocoin-tensorflow-demo/README.md

 change for all dates after 2017-11-15.
 Green curve (below) shows the actual next-day price variation versus date, while the blue curve shows the predicted price change.
-Although the model predictions are in the right neighborhood, those predictions do not recover ethereum's actual next-day price variation well enough to warrant using this simple model to guide investment decisions.
-Also this model's predictions have MAE = 5%, which is considerably larger than that obtained on the training data, and this tells us that this LSTM model is suffering from some degree of overfitting.
-Additional detective work will be needed to fix that.
+Although the model predictions are in the desired neighborhood, those predictions do not recover ethereum's actual next-day price variation with enough accuracy to want to invest.
+Also this model's predictions have MAE = 5%, which is considerably larger than that obtained on the training data, which tells us that this LSTM model is suffering from some degree of overfitting, so additional detective work will be needed to fix that.
 ![](figs/prediction.png)
 Lastly, the red curve in the above plot shows predictions made by a simple linear regression (LR)